dbcook/openrocket-database/README.md

 The nose cone drawings have also proven that Semroc did *not* scale the shoulder length exactly, just the shape of the exposed portion of the nose cone or transition.
-Randy Boadway confirmed this to me at NARAM-60.
+Randy Boadway also confirmed this to me at NARAM-60.

 #### BMS (Balsa Machining Service)

-BMS is operated by Bill Saindon of Pahrump, NV.
+BMS is operated by Bill and Mary Saindon of Pahrump, NV.
 Much of the BMS business is balsa parts, but body tubes and Aerotech motors are also available.
 Lists of tubes and balsa parts are on the [BMS website](https://balsamachining.com).